 Weekly Counseling: Students can sign up for ongoing counseling and meet with a counselor from the wellness team once a week.
 Note: if appointments are held during class, student must receive permission from their teacher.
 CLICK ON TEACHER PERMISSION FORM BELOW.

-Students can request an appointment to meet with a counselor for short or long term support by using the above Counseling Request button or by visiting normanaidrequest.org.
+Students can SCHEDULE an appointment to meet with a counselor for short or long term support by using the above Scheule an Appointment button or by visiting normanaidrequest.org.

 Group Counseling Services: Several groups and lunchtime discussions are offered each semester.
 Research shows that group therapy is one of the most effective and efficient tools for addressing concerns common to people seeking counseling services.
 Groups will be advertised through email, @bhhsnormanaid Instagram and in the Norman Buzz.

 Crisis Management: The NormanAid Counseling Team supports BHHS efforts to promote school safety and student ability to cope with crisis events.
 NormanAid Counselors are a vital resource in preventing violent incidents, intervening when concerns arise, and redirecting students engaging in unhealthy or unsafe behaviors.
 Counselors offer support to families and make mental health referrals as needed.
 BHHS Wellness Counselors can arrange a "Re-entry Meeting" after a mental health crisis to insure a safe and comfortable transition back to school.

 Confidentiality is of paramount importance to foster a safe, healing environment.
 Sometimes, just having a ‘safe place to talk’ is all a person needs.
 Confidentiality can be broken if a counselor is worried about your safety or the safety of others.